apache/nuttx/boards/avr/at32uc3/avr32dev1/README.txt

 AVR32 Toolchain Builder:

   A third option is to build the toolchain yourself.
-For OS X and Linux systems, this Makefile will build a complete gcc-4.4.3 toolchain:
+For macOS and Linux systems, this Makefile will build a complete gcc-4.4.3 toolchain:

     https://github.com/jsnyder/avr32-toolchain